-- (b) destroy, damage, or endanger the safety of, an aircraft; or - (c) kill or injure all or any of the persons on board an aircraft -
+s.
+276G Part VI - Crimes Relating to Property (b) destroy, damage, or endanger the safety of, an aircraft; or (c) kill or injure all or any of the persons on board an aircraft - is guilty of a crime.
 Charge: Making false threats in relation to aircraft.
 276G.
-Dangerous goods on aircraft

-- (1) Any person who - (a) carries or places dangerous goods on board an aircraft; or - (b) has dangerous goods in his possession on board an aircraft - s.
-276G
+Dang gerous goods on aircraft (1) Any person who - (a) carries or places dangerous goods on board an aircraft; or (b) has dangerous goods in his possession on board an aircraft - is guilty of a crime.
 Charge: Causing dangerous goods to be on board an aircraft.